MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 * Seat and image XYZ coordinates.

-* Collection of images that're camouflaged as one image.
+* Collection of images that are camouflaged as one image.

-The following image shows each seat represented as an avatar in a scenes:
+The following image shows each seat represented as an avatar in a scene:

 :::image type="content" source="~/assets/images/apps-in-meetings/scene-design-studio.png" alt-text="Screenshot shows seven avatars representing the participants in the scene studio.":::